 Hiking Highlight

-Ernen is always a beautiful little Valais village with old narrow streets.
-Especially recommended at the time of the music festivals in August.
-Very nice concerts in the little church.
+Ernen is always worth a visit.
+A beautiful little Valais village with old, narrow streets.
+Especially recommended during the music festivals in August.
+There are wonderful concerts in the small church.

 May 7, 2020